-One critical aspect of electoral reforms is ensuring clean and transparent political party financing.
+One critical aspect of electoral reforms ensuring clean transparent political party financing.
 Stricter regulations and effective enforcement mechanisms are required to prevent the undue influence of money in politics.
-Implementing caps on campaign expenditures, disclosing sources of funding, and regulating corporate donations are measures that can help maintaining the integrity of the electoral process.
+Implementing caps on campaign expenditures, disclosing sources funding, and regulating corporate donations are measures that can help maintaining the integrity of the electoral